Ultrasound

 Arturo Sandoval, M.D.
 FACOG

-OB-GYN located in Shady Acres, Houston, TX
+OB-GYN located in Houston, TX

 Ultrasound evaluations provide a wealth of information about a developing baby, but they can also help diagnose and manage medical conditions as well.
-Houston Obstetrics & Gynecology features state-of-the-art ultrasound equipment to help women in Shady Acres, Houston, Texas, get the care they need right in the office, without traveling to a separate location.
+Houston Obstetrics & Gynecology features state-of-the-art ultrasound equipment to help women in Houston, Texas, get the care they need right in the office, without traveling to a separate location.

 Ultrasound Q & A